DannyuNDos/Sparsest-16-Colours/README.md

 `step`: The amount of making the colours farther in Step 2.

-`maxIter`: max iteration for Step 3.
+`maxIter`: Max iteration for Step 3.

-`record`: the minimal distance given by the previous record. **So check the previous record and change this.**
+`record`: The minimal distance given by the previous record. **So check the previous record and change this.**

 `threads`: # of the threads for parallel computing.
 This makes execution of the same procedure in parallel, and will output only the best result.